-- The Court may exercise any of the following powers: - by summons, require any person to attend before the Court at a time and place specified in the summons to give evidence relevant to proceedings before the Court: - (b) by summons, require the production of records; - (c) inspect records, and take copies of, or extracts from, them; - require any person to take an oath or affirmation verifying evidence given, or to be given, before the Court; - require any person appearing before it to answer a question put by the Court or some person appearing before the Court. - (2) A person who - having been served with a summons to attend before the Court fails, without reasonable excuse, to attend in obedience to the summons; or - having been served with a summons to produce records fails, without (b) reasonable excuse, to comply with the summons; or - refuses to be sworn or to affirm, or to answer a relevant question when required to do so by the Court,
+- (1) The Court may exercise any of the following powers: - (a) by summons, require any person to attend before the Court at a time and place specified in the summons to give evidence relevant to proceedings before the Court; - (b) by summons, require the production of records; - (c) inspect records, and take copies of, or extracts from, them; - (d) require any person to take an oath or affirmation verifying evidence given, or to be given, before the Court; - (e) require any person appearing before it to answer a question put by the Court or some person appearing before the Court. - (1a) If the Court requires the attendance before it of any person who is held in custody in the State, the Court may- - (a) issue a summons requiring the custodian to produce that person before the Court at a nominated time and place; or

+- (b) issue a warrant authorising the sheriff, or a police officer, to take the person from the custodian and bring him or her before the Court. - (2) A person who- - (a) having been served with a summons to attend before the Court fails, without reasonable excuse, to attend in obedience to the summons; or - (b) having been served with a summons to produce records fails, without reasonable excuse, to comply with the summons; or - (ba) misbehaves before the Court, wilfully insults the Court, or wilfully interrupts the proceedings of the Court; or - (c) refuses to be sworn or to affirm, or to answer a relevant question when required to do so by the Court,

-- A summons may be issued on behalf of the Court, on the application of any party to (3) proceedings before the Court, by
+- (3) A summons may be issued on behalf of the Court, on the application of any party to proceedings before the Court, by-

-- a Judge; or (a)
+- (a) a Judge; or

-- the Commissioner. (b)
+- (b) the Commissioner.